Frank Horvat – composer & pianist

 Emotional and intense, Frank Horvat is an accomplished multi-genre composer and pianist who has made the tricky musical leap that allows him to pursue a niche of his own (Edmonton Journal).
 Frank gives his audiences time and space to reflect in this fast-paced world.
 His compositions tell deeply personal stories while permitting audiences to ponder their own.

-With a continuously growing discography and composition premieres on four continents, he has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery and his compositions have been featured in plays, film and on television networks like the CBC, HBO & Bravo as well as radio stations internationally.
+With a continuously growing discography and composition premieres on four continents, he has performed in a variety of venues and festivals worldwide including the Glenn Gould Studio, Massey Hall, Nuit Blanche, Music and Beyond Festival, Beaches Jazz Festival, NXNE, Gallery 345, NYC’s St. Mark’s Church-in-the-Bowery and his compositions have been featured in plays, film and on television networks like the CBC, CBS, HBO, Vice & Bravo as well as radio stations internationally.

 The consequence of being born in a world of Gershwin, Glass, and Zappa, Frank looks to realize his music in different forms, whether through varied live and broadcast performances or through the art of album making.
 His portfolio consists of chamber, pop/rock, electronic, musical theatre, film, and large ensemble works.

 Creating music that is emotionally or cerebrally potent while sonically crossing through old boundaries is what makes him tick.
 That is why he feels strongly about performing his own works whenever possible.
 Solo piano concerts are intense, passionate and full of storytelling.